Optimal Displacement Sensing with Spin-Dependent Squeezed States: Displacement sensing

 \subsection{Phase-insensitive displacement sensing}

 We begin in the setting where the phase between displacement and reference state varies between shots, which limits us to sensing the magnitude, $|\beta|$.
-The metrological utility is quantified by the quantum Fisher information (QFI), c.f. the QCRB of Eq.~\ref{eq:QCRB}.
+The metrological utility is quantified by the quantum Fisher information (QFI), cf. the QCRB of Eq.~\ref{eq:QCRB}.

 We consider any initial collective spin state with symmetric Dicke weights, i.e. $|c_{m}| = |c_{-m}|$.
 As we derive in the Supplemental Material~\cite{supp}, the QFI is completely independent of $\beta$,